Stay Away from "Holistic"

 Huggins's Web site states that, "Cavitations are hard to find.
 They require lots of skill, years of experience, and most of all, a vivid imagination to spot them on an X-ray film."
 Vivid imagination may well be the basic requirement of holistic and biological dentistry.

 The scope and dangers of biological dentistry can be seen by reading the complaints against Alireza Panahpour, D.D.S., a California dentist.
-Many suits have been filed against him by patients who charged that he had subjected them to inappropriate treatment that left them with severe discomfort and a need for expensive corrective procedures [17-24].
+Many suits were filed against him by patients who charged that he had subjected them to inappropriate treatment that left them with severe discomfort and a need for expensive corrective procedures [17-25].

 The Bottom Line